andrejgoncalves/nfts/README.md

 Notes:

-opensea logo and colour palette [source](https://docs.opensea.io/docs/logos)
+opensea logo and colour palette can be found in this [source](https://docs.opensea.io/docs/logos)